-Furthermore, it has the imitation bone saddle, the truss rod, the light strings for easy playability with the nice sound.
-In addition to that, you have the good-quality Grover turners, which are easy to manually tune without problems of adjustability or tightness.
+Furthermore, it has the imitation bone saddle, the truss rod, the light strings for easy playability with a nice sound.
+In addition to that, you have good-quality Grover turners, which are easy to manually tune without problems of adjustability or tightness.

 Big and Bold Sounds